 Listening to and responding to your body and pain in a timely manner is one of the best things you can do for your health.
 Unfortunately, in our culture, many people are taught to ignore pain or live with it instead of responding to it respectfully.
 The best solution is to shut off the fire alarm and put the fire out.

 5 Basic Categories of Back Pain

 Back pain may be mild or severe.
 It can range from muscle tension to severe pain as with an acute fracture or herniated disc.
 Proper diagnosis is important prior to any treatment or home care.

-Pain from repetitive motions; prolonged sitting, poor posture, or motions you do over and over again like bending over to stack wood or looking up to paint a ceiling.
+Repetitive Overuse: Pain from repetitive motions; prolonged sitting, poor posture, or motions that you do over and over again like bending over to stack wood or looking up to paint a ceiling.

 Cause or Symptoms?

 With back pain it is important to understand the cause of the problem and the contributing factors.
 There are some treatments and remedies that can be applied for immediate pain relief but most of those do not necessarily address the real causes of the pain.
 Commonly, once someone has experienced back or neck pain they will have another episode in the future.